-Speaking of the pan, putting chicken breasts in a cold pan is another big no-no. And it's for the same reason you don't want the chicken itself to be cold when you start cooking.
-But even worse, starting with a cold pan means that the chicken heats up slowly, and the juices start to seep out as the pan heats—instead of searing or sauteeing, you're effectively steaming it.
-That means your chicken breast will come out pale, white, and overcooked rather than with a flavorful brown crisp exterior.
-The easy solution: let your pan (or grill) get hot before you add the chicken.
+Putting chicken breasts in a cold pan is another big no-no. It's for the same reason you don't want the chicken itself to be cold when you start cooking.
+But even worse, starting with a cold pan means that the chicken heats up slowly, and the juices start to seep out as the pan heats.
+Instead of searing or sauteing, you're effectively steaming it.
+Your chicken breast will come out pale, white, and overcooked rather than with a flavorful brown crisp exterior.
+The easy solution is to let your pan (or grill) get hot before you add the chicken.

 06 of 07

-Otherwise known as not resting the chicken breasts after you cook them.
-We have a longer explanation of what it means to rest your meat and why it helps your poultry stay juicy.
-The short of it: if you cut into your chicken breasts the moment they come off the grill or pan, you're going to lose a lot of juices.
-The solution: Wait five minutes before cutting into your chicken breasts, and those juices will stay inside the meat where they belong.
+This problem could also be interpreted as not resting the chicken breasts after you cook them.
+If you cut into your chicken breasts the moment they come off the grill or pan, you're going to lose a lot of juices.
+Wait five minutes before cutting into your chicken breasts, and those juices will stay inside the meat where they belong.

 07 of 07